telerik/kendo-ui-core/docs/controls/charts/data-binding.md

 # Data Binding

-## Bind Series to Inline Data
+## To Inline Data

 The Kendo UI Chart data points can be specified as part of the series definitions.
 The type of the data points depends on the type of the series.

-### Binding to an Array of Values
+### Bind to Arrays of Values

-This is the simplest form of data binding in which we provide the values as an array for each series.
-It's also the fastest.
+This is the simplest and the fastest form of data binding where the values are provided as an array for each series.

-As a drawback, you can't add any metadata to the data points.
-The array contains only the values to be plotted.
+A limitation of this approach is that you are not allowed to add metadata to the data points.
+The array contains only the values which are to be plotted.

 #### Categorical Series

-Categorical series, such as [Bar](http://demos.telerik.com/kendo-ui/bar-charts/index), [Line](http://demos.telerik.com/kendo-ui/line-charts/index), [Area](http://demos.telerik.com/kendo-ui/area-charts/index) and other Kendo UI Charts, expect a data point of type `Number`.
+Categorical series, such as the [Bar](http://demos.telerik.com/kendo-ui/bar-charts/index), the [Line](http://demos.telerik.com/kendo-ui/line-charts/index), the [Area](http://demos.telerik.com/kendo-ui/area-charts/index) and other Kendo UI Charts, expect a data point of type `Number`.
 The category names are populated independently in the category axis.

 > **Important**
 >
 > All series must contain the same number of points in an order identical to the category one.

-The example below demonstrates inline binding of column series.
+The example below demonstrates the inline binding of a column series.

 ###### Example